 - Enhanced communication: Anonymous channels remove barriers to communication.
-Employees, who might otherwise remain silent for fear of repercussions, are more likely to communicate their concerns, fostering a dialogue that might lead to critical solutions.
+Employees, who might otherwise remain silent for fear of repercussions, are more likely to voice workplace complaints, fostering a dialogue that might lead to critical solutions.

 - Increased reporting rates: A natural outcome of trust and open communication channels is the uptick in reports.
 It ensures that no concern goes unnoticed and enables timely intervention.

 - Quality insights: Employees or stakeholders directly involved with services frequently possess valuable insights.
 Offering them a reporting channel ensures they share their firsthand observations and critiques.
 Reporting empowers organisations to identify areas of improvement and act accordingly.

 - Compliance: From 12 December 2023, all Australian businesses and organisations must adhere to the positive duty in the Sex Discrimination Act.
 Implementing an anonymous reporting platform is recommended by the Australian Human Rights Commission as one method to achieve compliance and eliminate sexual harassment and sex-based discrimination in the workplace.

 Cons: What risks and challenges are involved with anonymous workplace reporting?